Tissue shape from cell-scale active tensions: Non-planar tension triangulations and pressure differentials

 Indeed, this Poisson equation can be derived directly from the Young--Laplace law.
 We consider an infinitesimal deviation from uniform pressure $\upp_i = 1+ d\upp_i$.
 We start from Eq.~\eqref{eq:angle_deficit_kappa}.
 The curvatures $\upkappa_{ij}$ are determined by the pressures via the Young--Laplace law:

 To linear order, we replaced the edge lengths by their undeformed value $\upell_{ij}^\mathrm{C} =\upell_{ij} + \mathcal{O}(d\upp_i)$.
-The result can be recognized as the discrete Laplacian Eq.~\eqref{eq:discrete_Laplacian}.
+The result can be recognized as the discrete Laplacian, Eq.~\eqref{eq:discrete_Laplacian}, of $\log \upp$.
 Therefore, the pressure field obeys a discrete Poisson equation in which the angle deficit appears as a source term:

-Eq.~\eqref{eq:Poisson_pressure_discrete} is a discrete version of Eq.~\eqref{eq:pressure_continuum} obtained in the continuum analysis, and generalizes the von Neumann law for an ordinary foam discussed above.
+Equation~\eqref{eq:Poisson_pressure_discrete} is a discrete version of Eq.~\eqref{eq:pressure_continuum} obtained in the continuum analysis, and generalizes the von Neumann law for an ordinary foam discussed above.
 By Eq.~\eqref{eq:Poisson_pressure_discrete}, the pressure field/conformal factor has no bulk degrees of freedom -- it is determined by its boundary values (in the absence of external forces, we use $\upp_i=1$ as a boundary condition, corresponding to the discrete conformal embedding with minimal distortion).
 Put another way, a cell cannot change its pressures and tensions independently in mechanical equilibrium.

-Note that the discrete Laplace operator Eq.~\eqref{eq:discrete_Laplacian} depends on the cell edge lengths $\upell_{ij}$, which are stretched and compressed by the isogonal mode.
+Note that the discrete Laplace operator Eq.~\eqref{eq:discrete_Laplacian} depends on the cell edge lengths $\upell_{ij}$, which, in turn, depend on the isogonal potential $\theta$.
 For instance, if a cell is isogonally inflated, its interfaces elongate, and a smaller curvature/pressure gradient suffices to compensate for the same angle deficit (see Fig.~\ref{fig:weighted-Laplacian}).
 In the continuum, the discrete Laplace operator corresponds to an anisotropic, weighted ``isogonal'' Laplacian $\Delta^\mathrm{I}$.
-In App.~\ref{app:nonflat_isogonal_continuum}, we argue that $\Delta^\mathrm{I}$ has a natural interpretation as a deformed Laplace-Beltrami operator, and explain the continuum limit of isogonal modes on non-flat triangulations.
+In App.~\ref{app:nonflat_isogonal_continuum}, we argue that $\Delta^\mathrm{I}$ has a natural interpretation as a deformed Laplace--Beltrami operator, and explain the continuum limit of isogonal modes on non-flat triangulations.